pwncollege/linux-luminarium/globbing/asterisk/DESCRIPTION.md

 The first glob we'll learn is `*`.
-When it encounters a `*` character in any argument, the shell will treat it as "wildcard" and try to replace that argument with any files that match the pattern.
+When it encounters a `*` character in any argument, the shell will treat it as a "wildcard" and try to replace that argument with any files that match the pattern.
 It's easier to show you than explain:

 ```console